almk-dev/dot-files/README.md

 # dot-files
-Linux dot-files (and more) across all my machines
+Linux dot-files across all my machines

 Currently, all my machines are running **Pop!_OS**, with **GNOME**.
 I use **gnome-tweaks** and **arc-theme** for the visual flavor, with **Arc-Darker** as the application theme variant.
 I also